Let’s face it, we’ve probably all felt jealous or envious at some stage.

-Of course the other issue with copying is that there is no guarantee that you will be successful doing the exact same thing as the other person.
+Of course, the other issue with copying is that there is no guarantee that you will be successful in doing the exact same thing as the other person.
 There are simply too many factors in the equation.
 What works for one person might not work for another.

 Find your own style.
 Embrace your own voice.

 Yes folks this is where the rubber hits the road so to speak.

 Whether you are building an online business, getting promoted in your career, traveling the world, or trying to meet a life partner you need to do the work.